 This is the most important type of diode that is mainly meant for the current precise task.
 Or more precisely, I say that is a highly doped P-N Junction diode.
 Which is mainly used in the Breakdown voltage region.
 Zener diode conducts current in reverse-biased configuration for conduction of current in the circuit.
 Usually, its breakdown voltage is below 5.5V which is quite low but for tasks like high reverse current flow without getting damaged, It is the best choice.

 Tunnel Diode is used basically in Amplifier or Oscillator devices.
 It has a low current logic level value.
 It shows negative conductance characteristics.
 Furthermore, it has great features and is used in devices like Oscillator devices & used in microwave devices.
 Additionally, due to its low current handling value, it cannot be used in large semi-conductor devices.

 Photo-Diode is another important diode that is widely used.
 The photodiode is used in various sensors and devices which we’ve seen commonly.
 You can visit many tutorials based on Arduino, which uses sensors built out of Photodiode.
-Due to receiving of IR light functionality of this diode the current flow in this diode is from n-side top-side.
+Due to receiving of IR light functionality of this diode the current flow in this diode is from the n-side top-side.
 Hence, it has a low current level and allows only a small current to flow through it.
 So, it is used in addition to Op-Amp to amplify the voltage level to the required one.

 LED (Light Emitting Diode):